alieftekhar33/Test/README.md

 > Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+ The new developers can make a copy from my project and openit and edit it as they want.

 ### Prerequisites